syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-winui.md

 ---
 # Create, read and edit a PowerPoint file in WinUI

-Syncfusion Essential Presentaion is a .NET WinUI PowerPoint library used to create, read, and edit **PowerPoint** documents programmatically without **Microsoft PowerPoint** or interop dependencies.
+Syncfusion Essential Presentation is a .NET WinUI PowerPoint library used to create, read, and edit **PowerPoint** documents programmatically without **Microsoft PowerPoint** or interop dependencies.
 Using this library, you can **create a PowerPoint document in WinUI**.

 **Prerequisites:**
 To use the WinUI 3 project templates, install the Windows App SDK extension for Visual Studio.
 For more details, refer [here](https://docs.microsoft.com/en-us/windows/apps/windows-app-sdk/set-up-your-development-environment).